 Merge Rows (Ctrl + Shift + Down) combines the neighboring polygons of all rows by removing their shared boundary.

-When the position of a patch control point is edited in the UV Layout Area, the green dotted horizontal and vertical smart guides are displayed.
+When the position of the control points is edited, the green dotted horizontal and vertical smart guides are displayed.
 They provide a visual reference to the previous coordinates of the control point and help with its alignment along the prior axes.

 To add custom guidelines, right-click in the Patch Editor layout area and select Guideline Editor from the drop-down menu.
 In the dialog box, do one of the following: